techidaily/site-windows11/source/_posts/strategies-to-fix-absent-app-in-windows-filesystem.md

  If you get the "This file does not have an app associated with it" error when opening folders, try these checks:

-* Restart File Explorer (see[how to restart File Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) for tips).
+* Restart File Explorer (see [how to restart File Explorer](https://www.makeuseof.com/ways-to-restart-file-explorer-windows-10/) for tips).
 * If you're opening a folder by searching it in Windows Search or Quick Access, consider opening it directly from File Explorer.

 ## Do You Encounter the Error When Opening Apps or Games?
 Try These Tips